Change the world one pair of pants at a time, buying them from a democratic welfare state like the UK.

 Pants warmed-up the market for fairtrade cotton even while google searches were falling.
 If Sainsbury's or Lidle experiment with a fairtrade cotton T shirt, and lots of people buy it, or even keep the fairtrade banana in stock, that could be a result of Pants' work including all the internships and low-paid speaking engagements and experiments in PR.

-Pants was an odd organisation, a bit like the Trump presidential campaign; it used a lot of mis-information.
+Pants was an odd organisation, a bit like the Trump presidential campaign or Kids Company; it used a lot of mis-information.
 One of their techniques was to present themselves as something they were not: a commercial firm that happened to help set-up a trade association and a charity.
 At the same time there was a prime minister who now wants to donate some of his surprising wealth to the cause of explaining why globalisation is good for us commoners, and a London Development Agency with offices for small arts-related grants that were run by temps because nobody else would put-up with the political interference.